 Several Outlets Per Circuit

 Keep in mind that a single circuit may have several outlets connected to it.
 The vacuum in the family room may be plugged into the same circuit as the toaster in the kitchen.
+All of these circuits are located in your circuit breaker box, otherwise known as your breaker panel.

 If you are experiencing problems like these, you can operate fewer items on a single circuit, or you can have an electrical professional evaluate and upgrade your breaker panel to accommodate your needs.